How to Reduce Labour Pains – 10 Most Effective Ways

-How to Ease Labour Pains?
+How to Ease Labour Pains

 1. Consider a Doula:

 A doula is someone who is a professional in assisting women in labour.
-The main aim of a doula is to provide emotional and physical support to a woman without being involved in the medical aspect, which will lie in the hands of your doctor and his team.
+The main aim of a doula is to provide emotional and physical support to a woman without being involved in the medical aspect, which will lie in the hands of your doctor and their team.
 Your partner may not be capable of providing you with the comfort and help you need at this time.
 As a doula is trained in birth support, she will be able to guide you through all your labour pain relief techniques as well as provide you with emotional support.

 2. Warm or Cool Compress: